Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Introduction

 \section{Introduction}

-An exchange economy (EE) is a classical microeconomic construct used to model situations where multiple rational agents share a finite set of scarce resources.
-Such scenarios arise frequently in applications in operations management, urban planning, crowdsourcing, wireless networks, and compute clusters~\citep{cohen1965theory, harris1982asymmetric, simonsen2018citizen, dissanayake2015task, georgiadis2006resource, hussain2013survey}.
-In an EE, $n$ agents begin with an initial endowment of $m$ resource types; agents then exchange these resources amongst themselves based on a price system.
+An exchange economy (EE) is a classical micro-economic construct used to model situations where multiple rational agents share a finite set of scarce resources.
+Such scenarios arise frequently for applications in operations management, urban planning, crowd sourcing, wireless networks, and sharing resources in data centers~\citep{cohen1965theory, harris1982asymmetric, simonsen2018citizen, dissanayake2015task, georgiadis2006resource, hussain2013survey}.
+In an EE, agents share a set of resources consisting of multiple resource types.
+They begin with an initial endowment and then exchange these resources among themselves based on a price system.
 This exchange process allows two agents to trade different resource types if they find it mutually beneficial to do so.
-Under certain conditions, continually trading in this manner results in a \emph{competitive equilibrium}, where the allocations have desirable Pareto-efficiency and fairness properties.
-EEs have attracted much research attention, historically since they are a tractable model to study human behavior and price determination in real-world economies, and more recently for designing multi-resource fair-division mechanisms~\citep{debreu1982existence, crockett2008learning, tiwari2009competitive, budish2017course, babaioff2019fair, babaioff2021competitive}.
+Under certain conditions, continually trading in this manner results in a \emph{competitive equilibrium} (CE), where the allocations have desirable Pareto-efficiency and fairness properties.
+EEs have attracted much research attention, historically since they are tractable models to study human behavior and price determination in real-world markets, and more recently for designing multi-resource fair division mechanisms~\citep{debreu1982existence, crockett2008learning, tiwari2009competitive, budish2017course, babaioff2019fair, babaioff2021competitive}.